rj45/starjay/docs/cpu_isa_manual.md

   | O | 0   0 | 1   1   1 | 0   0   1 |
   +---+-------+-----------+-----------+

-  ra = pc; pc = tos!
+  rx = pc; pc = tos!
 ```

 Calls a function at an absolute target address.
-The return address (the address of the instruction after the `call`) is saved to the `ra` register.
+The return address (the address of the instruction after the `call`) is saved to the `rx` register.
 The program counter is then set to the top of stack value (which is then popped).

 ## 4. Calling Convention

 By convention, the frame stack grows downwards from the top of memory, and `fp` always points to the bottom of the stack frame, that is, the lowest address.
 Locals stored at a positive offset from `fp`.
 The return address and previous frame pointer are stored at the bottom of the stack frame at negative offsets from `fp`.

+Of the registers, `rx` is **caller** saved, and `ry` is **callee** saved.

 The following steps happen during a function call:

 In the function prologue:

+- If `rx` is in use, it is saved to the frame or data stack.
 - Function arguments are pushed onto the data stack in reverse order (last argument first).
 The upper word of multi-word arguments are pushed first.
-- The `call` instruction is used to invoke a function, which saves the return address to the `ra` register.
+- The `call` instruction is used to invoke a function, which saves the return address to the `rx` register.
-- The callee pushes `ra` and `fp` onto the data stack.
+- The callee pushes `rx` and `fp` onto the data stack.
-- The callee adjusts the frame pointer downward (subtracts) to allocate space for local variables, `ra` and `fp` using the `add fp` instruction with negative immediate.
+- The callee adjusts the frame pointer downward (subtracts) to allocate space for local variables, `rx` and `fp` using the `add fp` instruction with negative immediate.
-- The callee saves the `ra` on the data stack to a negative 1 word offset from the new `fp` using the `slw` instruction.
+- The callee saves the return address on the data stack to a negative 1 word offset from the new `fp` using the `slw` instruction.
-- The callee saves the `fp` on the data stack to a negative 2 word offset from the new `fp` using the `slw` instruction.
+- The callee saves the old frame pointer on the data stack to a negative 2 word offset from the new `fp` using the `slw` instruction.
 - The callee accesses local variables using the `llw` and `slw` instructions.
+- If the callee uses the `ry` register, it saves the old value to the frame or data stack.
 - If the callee wants to, it can pop parameters into local variables.

 In the function epilogue:

 - Any parameters on the data stack must be popped off before returning from the callee.
+- If `ry` was used, the callee restores it from the frame or data stack.
-- The return values are pushed onto the data stack in reverse order before executing the `ret` instruction to return to the caller.
+- The return values are pushed onto the data stack in reverse order.
 The upper word of multi-word return values are pushed first.
-- The callee loads the `ra` from the negative 1 word offset from `fp` using the `llw` instruction.
+- The callee loads the return address onto the data stack from the negative 1 word offset from `fp` using the `llw` instruction.
-- The callee loads the previous `fp` from the negative 2 word offset from `fp` using the `llw` instruction, popping it to `fp`.
+- The callee loads the previous frame pointer from the negative 2 word offset from `fp` using the `llw` instruction, popping it to `fp` to restore it to the saved value.
-- The callee jumps to the `ra` address to return to the caller.
+- The callee jumps to the return address on the stack with `pop pc` to return to the caller.
+- The caller can restore its `rx` register from the frame or data stack if it was saved earlier.

-In leaf functions which do not call any other functions, this can be simplified by skipping the saving and restoring of `fp` and `ra`.
+In leaf functions which do not call any other functions, this can be simplified by skipping the saving and restoring of `fp` and `rx`.
 If the function needs no local variables, the frame pointer adjustment can also be skipped, or it may opt to store locals at negative 3+ word offsets from `fp`.

 Presuming a 16-bit an example layout of stack frames with Fn 2 being a leaf function is as follows: